-When it comes to straightening your teen’s teeth, there are numerous options available from traditional braces to clear aligners, like Invisalign or the less expensive Laster Perfect Smile system, but how do you choose the right option?
+When it comes to straightening your teen’s teeth, there are numerous options available from traditional braces to clear aligners, but how do you choose the right option?
 The choice you and your teen make will depend on the severity of the condition and personal preferences.

 Traditional braces consist of brackets that are bonded to each tooth, using a special dental adhesive, and wires to help reposition the teeth.
 Braces are still the standard of care for treating significant bite problems.
 Most younger teens prefer a stainless steel bracket that they can decorate with their favorite colored o-rings that hold the wire to the bracket.
 We also offer ceramic brackets which are virtually invisible and are the choice of many adult patients and older teens.